awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 A subscription defines a message source, a message target, and a topic \(or subject\) that's used to route messages from the source to the target\.
 Messages that are published to a Lambda function are passed to the function's registered handler\.
 Subscriptions enable more security and provide predictable interactions\.
 For more information, see [Managed subscriptions in the MQTT messaging workflow](gg-sec.md#gg-msg-workflow)\.

 **Note**
-When the core is offline, Greengrass Lambda functions can exchange messages with devices, connectors, other functions, and local shadows, but messages to AWS IoT are queued\.
+When the core is offline, Greengrass Lambda functions can exchange messages with client devices, connectors, other functions, and local shadows, but messages to AWS IoT are queued\.
 For more information, see [MQTT message queue for cloud targets](gg-core.md#mqtt-message-queue)\.

 ### Other communication flows<a name="lambda-other-communication"></a>
 + To interact with local device and volume resources and machine learning models on a core device, Greengrass Lambda functions use platform\-specific operating system interfaces\.
 For example, you can use the `open` method in the [os](https://docs.python.org/2/library/os.html) module in Python functions\.
 To allow a function to access a resource, the function must be *affiliated* with the resource and granted `read-only` or `read-write` permission\.
 For more information, including AWS IoT Greengrass core version availability, see [Access local resources with Lambda functions and connectors](access-local-resources.md) and [Accessing machine learning resources from Lambda function code](access-ml-resources.md#access-resource-function-code)\.